 Injuries happen when you least expect it.
-Our nationally recognized Woodstock personal injury attorneys are here when you need us; and ready to provide you with the answers you need so you can stop worrying about your claim or case and instead focus on getting better.
+Our nationally recognized Woodstock wrongful death attorneys at Spaulding Injury Law: Alpharetta Personal Injury & Car Accident Lawyer are here when you need us and ready to provide you with the answers you need so you can stop worrying about your claim or case and instead focus on getting better.

 No one anticipates a loved one dying, especially if it’s caused by someone else.
 Of course, no one can replace that loved one, and no amount of money will ease the pain, but that doesn’t mean the guilty party should get away with it.
-That’s why in Woodstock, the wrongful death lawyers to turn to are the legal team at Spaulding Injury Law.
+That’s why in Woodstock, the wrongful death lawyers to turn to are the legal team.

 The willful conduct or careless behavior of another person needs to be addressed.
-Our compassionate, empathetic, experienced lawyers at Spaulding Injury Law are here to help you get through the process of redressing your wrongful death claim.
+Our compassionate, empathetic, experienced lawyers at Spaulding Injury Law: Alpharetta Personal Injury & Car Accident Lawyer are here to help you get through the process of redressing your wrongful death claim.

 The Georgia Wrongful Death Statute governs wrongful death claims.
 The statute classifies a death as wrongful if another person or business causes the death without legal justification.